 - The standards will set out areas of responsibility across the organisation so that all employees know what they are responsible for.

 - You will increase your market share and compete globally.

 - You will be able to satisfy your customers by meeting their requirements.

 - Often this registration is mandatory if you want to tender public sector work.

 - The standards will highlight any deficiencies and help you to improve the processes of your business.
 You will be able to discover your best business practices.

 - The system will also provide you with continuous assessment and improvement.

-- Being certified will communicate a positive message about your company to both your staff and your customers.
+- Being registered will communicate a positive message about your company to both your staff and your customers.

 - If you are a small to medium sized business, the standards will help you to compete on a level playing field with the bigger companies.

 - You will have valuable information that will help you to make smart decisions about your business, rather than relying on intuition and guesses.